Onit Documentation

 Testing the REST Request Action

-The steps below provide an example of how you might test your Rest Request Action to ensure that it’s working correctly.
-Below we have configured an App to make API calls upon a Record’s Phase change and then store the API response in a visible status Field.
+The steps below show how you might test your Rest Request Action to ensure it works correctly.
+We have configured an App to make API calls upon a Record’s Phase change and store the API response in a visible status Field.

 Note: You can use a REST client like Postman or AdvancedRest Client to test out your full requests to make sure they are correct before you build out the Rest Request Action.
 This is highly recommended, as it makes troubleshooting much easier.